jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Cisco-Security-Outcomes-Study-Vol1-2021.md

 presented in this study.

 **Approach**

-*   We asked respondents about their organization’s adherence to 25 security practices spanning governance, strategy, spending, architecture, and operations.
+- We asked respondents about their organization’s adherence to 25 security practices spanning governance, strategy, spending, architecture, and operations.
-*   We then asked about each program’s level of success across roughly a dozen high-level security objectives or outcomes organized into three main categories: Enabling the Business, Managing Risk, and Operating Efficiently.
+- We then asked about each program’s level of success across roughly a dozen high-level security objectives or outcomes organized into three main categories: Enabling the Business, Managing Risk, and Operating Efficiently.
-*   Next, we conducted extensive multivariate analysis to identify security practices that correlate strongly with successful program-level outcomes.
+- Next, we conducted extensive multivariate analysis to identify security practices that correlate strongly with successful program-level outcomes.

-# Introduction

 To bring this report to life, we’ve worked closely with many experts around the world, including our CISO Advisory team.
 If you need any extra